-In the years following, I pressed my mother for more information and I used the bits I extracted to begin an internet search, eventually discovering the agency that had placed Susan.
+In the years following, I pressed my mother for more information, using the bits I extracted to begin an internet search, eventually discovering the agency that had placed Susan.
 When it came to signing the final release form, however, my mother stalled–for years.
 I remained patient, until the summer of 2000.

-At 57, my mother was diagnosed with Stage IV lung cancer and given less than two months to live.
+It was in June of that year, when my mother, at age 57, was diagnosed with Stage IV lung cancer and given less than two months to live.
 I picked up the phone and called the adoptive agency.

-I was put through to the director who happened to be “in the field” an amazing thirty minutes from my mother’s hospital.
-After I shared the situation, she made the startling offer to go to see my mother and have her sign the release form–right then.
+I was put through to the director who happened to be “in the field” that afternoon–an amazing thirty minutes from the hospital where my mother was.
+After I shared the situation, she made the startling offer to go to see my mother and have her sign the release form–on the spot.

 I could hardly breathe when I hung up.
 But I quickly put in a call to another of my sisters who lived closest to the hospital.
 “Can you go see Mom right now,” I said, “and tell her that the director of the adoption agency is on her way!”